Which Organism Can Be A Bloodborne Pathogen

 The good news is the real-world stuff that works isn't complicated.
 It's just specific.

 First, treat all blood as infected.
-Plus, not because you're paranoid — because you can't tell by looking.
+Not because you're paranoid — because you can't tell by looking.
 This one habit beats every poster in a break room.

 If you're stuck or splashed: wash the area right away with soap and water.
-Think about it: reporting isn't weakness.
+Reporting isn't weakness.
+Then tell someone.
+A supervisor, a clinic, a doctor.
+Eyes and mouth get rinsed with water or saline.
 Don't scrub like you're sanding wood — that pushes the organism in.
-Eyes and mouth get rinsed with water or saline.
-So then tell someone.
-A supervisor, a clinic, a doctor.
 It's the only way to get the meds that work.

 Get the Hepatitis B vaccine if you haven't.
-So naturally, it's one of the few bloodborne pathogens we can actually prevent with a shot.
-Here's the thing — if you're in healthcare, childcare, or any job with blood contact, it should've been offered.
+That said, it's one of the few bloodborne pathogens we can actually prevent with a shot.
+Day to day, if you're in healthcare, childcare, or any job with blood contact, it should've been offered.
 If not, ask.

 For tattoo or piercing, use licensed shops only.
-Now, if they're annoyed by that, leave.
-Here's the thing — watch them open the needle.
+Watch them open the needle.
+That's why if they're annoyed by that, leave.
 Same for botox or acupuncture — clean kit or no deal.

 At home, keep a small first-aid box with gloves.
 If a family member cuts themselves, glove up before you help